syncthing/syncthing/users/reverseproxy.rst

 Reverse Proxy Setup
 ===================

-A reverse proxy allow you to "pass" requests through your web server to another site or program.
+A reverse proxy allows you to "pass" requests through your web server to another site or program.
 The reverse proxy will make it look like Syncthing's GUI is a page within your existing site.